 If you’re on this page you may be at sixth form and deciding what you would like to do as a future career.
-Or maybe at you’re at university, still unsure of what you want to do but are interested in how to become a solicitor.
+Or maybe at you’re at university, still unsure of what you want to do but are interested in how to become a solicitor in the UK.
 Maybe you’re a professional looking for a career change.

 Whatever stage of the process you’re at, follow this step by step guide on how to become a solicitor and you’ll have a clearer idea of what it takes to enter the field.
 Please note this guide covers the traditional route, so if you are looking for information about legal apprenticeships, visit our corresponding page.

-NOTE: To become a solicitor, you will need to follow the relevant steps set out below.
+NOTE: To become a solicitor in the UK, you will need to follow the relevant steps set out below.
 However, following the Solicitors Regulation Authority’s (SRA’s) 2017 announcement, the way in which solicitors will train and qualify is likely to change once the new Solicitors Qualifying Examination (SQE) takes effect.
 The SQE is set to be introduced in the Autumn of 2021.

 1. Complete a qualifying law degree or GDL